 From there, we leverage the WWT integration centers to assemble that equipment according to the blueprint from the ATC testing.
-These kits become systems via image configuration, rack integration and testing/burn-in services; they come complete with customer specific asset tags, labeling and cabling.
+These kits become systems via image configuration, rack integration and testing/burn-in services; they come complete with customer-specific asset tags, labeling, and cabling.

-Including warehouse space for staging equipment, WWT provides more than 3 million square feet of space spread across 3 continents, with capacity to configure more than 30,000 systems per week.
-WWT integration centers are available in the United States, Netherlands, India and Singapore, which gives our multi-national customers more options for assembling equipment destined for their data centers around the globe.
+Including warehouse space for staging equipment, WWT provides more than 3 million square feet of space spread across 3 continents, with the capacity to configure more than 30,000 systems per week.
+WWT integration centers are available in the United States, Netherlands, India, and Singapore, which gives our multi-national customers more options for assembling equipment destined for their data centers around the globe.

 "It costs nothing to think bigger than you are, BUT costs a fortune to think less of yourself." ― Olawale Daniel

 WWT cut its teeth in the supply chain world in the 90s, working to deliver solutions to the federal government operating around the globe.
-Fast forward to the present, and WWT maintains four integration centers on four continents and more than 40 distribution centers (including 28 partner-led distribution centers) on six continents ― nothing yet on Antarctica for organizations deploying IT to the last unchartered frontier.
+Fast forward to the present and WWT maintains four integration centers on four continents and more than 40 distribution centers (including 28 partner-led distribution centers) on six continents ― nothing yet on Antarctica for organizations deploying IT to the last unchartered frontier.